Jennycocciardi/RIBBiTR_MicrohabitatFLIR_Project/README.md

 **1b.
 Extract pixel data and compute temperature statistics using the `extract_temp_FLIR.r` script** The `extract_temp_FLIR.r` script uses the custom functions loaded from the `utils_FLIR.R` script to extract temperature data from each FLIR photo and compute relevant summary statistics.
 It then merges this data to the processed metadata for each study system and filters out FLIR photos that were determined to be not usable.

-This datasheet is then exported to the 'data' folder and can be used for further processesing and data analysis.
+This script produces one datasheet per study system which is exported to the 'data' folder and should be used for further processesing and data analysis:

-This script produces one datasheet per study system:
 -`PA_flir-temp-data.csv`

 These will be given to the RIBBiTR database manager for uploading to the RIBBiTR database.